Chalarangelo/30-seconds-of-interviews/questions/passing-arguments-to-event-handlers.md

-### How to pass a parameter to an event handler or callback?
+### How do you pass an argument to an event handler or callback?

 #### Answer

-You can use an arrow function to wrap around an event handler and pass parameters, which is equivalent to calling `bind`:
+You can use an arrow function to wrap around an event handler and pass arguments, which is equivalent to calling `bind`:

 ```jsx
 <button onClick={() => this.handleClick(id)} />